Overseas pension transfers

 HMRC – Pensions Tax Manual: PTM103500 Transfers to a registered pension scheme from a QROPS or former QROPS

-What are HMRC's requirements in respect of the transfer of a UK registered pension scheme to a QROPS?
+HMRC’s requirements for the transfer of a UK registered pension scheme to a QROPS

 Details of the information required can be found in HMRC – Pensions Tax Manual: PTM102900 - Transfers to a QROPS: member actions - information to be provided before the transfer